 A, B: Less than significant impact with mitigation incorporated.
 As outlined in the above environmental checklist, the project would not cause impacts with potential to degrade the quality of the environment, threaten habitat, reduce wildlife population levels, or threaten plant communities.
-The project is also unlikely to negatively affect historical or archaeological resources, with the exception of the potential for previously undiscovered historical resources that could be uncovered during future residential construction and for which the sole mitigation measure related to this project has been applied.
-The above checklist demonstrates that the project would have limited overall impact with no impacts rising to the level of significance.
-Impacts would be less than significant with mitigation incorporated.
+The project is also unlikely to negatively affect historical or archaeological resources, since the property was previously developed, and the new construction is replacing the previously demolished structures.

+The above checklist demonstrates that the project would have relatively no overall impact or that impacts would be less than significant.